-Table 5.
+Table 6.
 Performance

-Option Description Specifies whether the process will have one or all cores enabled.
+Option Description Multi Core Support Specifies whether the process will have one or all cores enabled.
 The performance of some applications will improve with the additional cores.

-Multi Core Support

-All - Enabled by default

-• 1

-• 2

-Intel® SpeedStep TM Allows you to enable or disable the Intel SpeedStep mode of the processor.
+All - Enabled by default • 1 • 2 Intel SpeedStep Allows you to enable or disable the Intel SpeedStep mode of the processor.
 This option is enabled by default.
 C States Control Allows you to enable or disable the additional processor sleep states.
 This option is enabled by default.

-Option Description Allows you to enable or disable Intel TurboBoost mode of the processor.
-Description Intel® TurboBoost TM Disabled - Does not allow the TurboBoost driver to increase the performance state of the processor above the standard performance. • Enabled - Allows the Intel TurboBoost driver to increase the performance of the CPU or graphics processor.
-Hyper-Thread Control Allows you to enable or disable the Hyper-Threading technology.
-This option is disabled by default.
+Limit CPUID Value This field limits the maximum value the processor Standard CPUID Function will support Enable CPUID Limit NOTE: Some Operating system will not complete installation when the maximum CPUID Function is greater than 3 Intel TurboBoost Allows you to enable or disable Intel TurboBoost mode of the processor.
+Disabled - Does not allow the TurboBoost driver to increase the performance state of the processor above the standard performance.
+Enabled - Allows the Intel TurboBoost driver to increase the performance of the CPU or graphics processor.